-I’m Sarah.
-I crack jokes about the good, the bad, and the very, very ugly truth of what my experience is like as a single homeowner.
-I’m still learning the ropes of DIY remodeling and I’m not afraid to show the grit and share my new vocabulary as I fumble around this house.
+My name is Sarah Fogle.
+I crack jokes about the good, the bad, and the very, very ugly truth of what my experience is like as a homeowner.
+I’m still learning the ropes of DIY remodeling, woodworking, etc. and I’m not afraid to show the grit and share my new vocabulary as I fumble around this house.

 Want to know more about me?
 There’s a whole page on that right here.

-The Ugly Duckling House understands the power of social media.
 In addition to studying it from an academic perspective with my MBA, this blog has worked with recognizable home improvement brands.
-After a while, other sites started noticing The Ugly Duckling House – and they have some really nice things to say!
+After a while, other sites started noticing the Ugly Duckling House – and they have some really nice things to say!

 Top Blog Lists